mattrussi/gitlab-com-runbooks/docs/cells/validate.md

 Additionally, you may need to test your changes alongside supporting services in our Cells Organization, such as the `HTTP Router` and `Topology Service`.

+> [!note]
+> This process is specifically for validating that changes work within Cells Infrastructure and **does NOT** replace the review requirements for the [Instrumentor] tool itself.
+The sandbox and testing in CI of [Instrumentor] must still be maintained to validate changes for the Dedicated product and PubSec.

 ## How to create a Cell with your Instrumentor Changes

 **Step 1: Create and Submit Your Changes**